ionuttbara/windows-defender-remover/README.md

 __RESPONSE:__ The "ideal" conditions of Applying the Remnover Version of the script, is needed an Clean Installation of Windows.
 Why I recommend that?
 Because the "Windows Intelligence Update" will be not installed when the defender package is not exist.

 # 📄🗝 Components License
  🧳 PowerRun is created by Sordum.
+PowerRun is used for applying some settings as SYSTEM User.